Amber iX (0.9.3) Mobile Companion App Tutorial for users with an Amber X

 - File (explorer for general files and folders).

-- Shared by Me (manage all the things you shared to others from your Amber device).
+- Shared by Me (manage all the things you shared with others from your Amber device).

 4. Notification and Tasks